Resident234/php.net/pages/www.php.net_function.zip-open.php.md

 Note that the Zip functions return an integer error number in the event of error.
-So:
+So:<br><br>

 ```
 <?php